jedforrest/larva-pupa-adult/README.md

 representing the demographics of a sample

-$L$ is the number of larva, $P$ is the
+TODO(yberman) Either finish or remove this description of the problem.

-## Setup
+## Setup:

 This work is being done in Python.
-Install packages with:
+Install required packages with:

 ```bash
 python3 -m venv venv